-Phase One Group ApS is indirectly owned by the private equity fund Axcel with an approximately 57% share; ATP with an approximately 21% share; and members of the Board of Directors and leading employees etc. via the holding companies AX V Phase One Holding I ApS and AX V Phase One Holding II ApS an approximately 22% share.
+Phase One A/S Group is indirectly owned by the private equity fund Axcel with an approximately 57% share; ATP with an approximately 21% share; and members of the Board of Directors and leading employees etc. with an approximately 22% share via the holding companies AX V Phase One Holding I ApS and AX V Phase One Holding II ApS.